-In this section, we state and prove our main theorem, determining the parameterized topological complexity of obstacle-avoiding collision-free motion in any Euclidean space $\R^d$ of positive even dimension.
+We now state and prove our main theorem, determining the parametrized topological complexity of obstacle-avoiding collision-free motion in any Euclidean space $\R^d$ of positive even dimension.
 The case $d=2$ of the plane was highlighted in the Introduction.

-\begin{theorem} For positive integers $n$, $m$, and $d\ge 2$ even, the parameterized topological complexity of the motion of $n$ non-colliding particles in $\R^d$ in the presence of $m$ non-colliding point obstacles with a priori unknown positions is equal to $2n+m-2$.
-In other words, the parameterized topological complexity of the Fadell-Neuwirth bundle $p\colon \Conf(\R^d,m+n) \to \Conf(\R^d,m)$ is
+\begin{theorem} For positive integers $n$, $m$, and $d\ge 2$ even, the parametrized topological complexity of the motion of $n$ non-colliding particles in $\R^d$ in the presence of $m$ non-colliding point obstacles with a priori unknown positions is equal to $2n+m-2$.
+In other words, the parametrized topological complexity of the Fadell-Neuwirth bundle $p\colon \Conf(\R^d,m+n) \to \Conf(\R^d,m)$ is

 \end{theorem}

 Let $E= \Conf(\R^d,m+n)$ and $B=\Conf(\R^d,m)$, so that the Fadell-Neuwirth bundle is $p\colon E \to B$.
 The fiber of this bundle is $X=\Conf(\R^d\smallsetminus\sO_m,n)$, where $\sO_m$ is a set of $m$ distinct points (representing the obstacles).
 Each of the spaces $E$, $B$, $X$, and $E\times_BE$ has the homotopy type of a finite CW-complex of known dimension.
 For the configuration spaces $B$, $E$, and $X$, see \cite{FH}.
 For $E\times_BE$, this can be shown using various forms of Morse theory, cf. \cite{Adi,GM}.
 The dimensions of these CW-complexes are